Complaints and investigations

 Can Ofcom impose financial penalties?

 Yes.
-Ofcom may impose penalties of up to 10 per cent of relevant turnover for breaches of the Communications Act or General Conditions, and up to 10 per cent of global turnover for competition law infringements.
+Ofcom may impose penalties of up to 10 per cent of relevant turnover for breaches of the Communications Act or General Conditions, and, in exercise of its concurrent competition powers, up to ten per cent of the turnover of the undertaking under section 36(8) of the Competition Act 1998, determined in accordance with the order made by the Secretary of State under that subsection.

 Can Ofcom’s decisions be appealed?